QingyangKong/knowledge-dump/Specifications/Git/Basics.md

 On branch master
 nothing to commit, working directory clean
 ```
-Add a new change(firstFile) into stage and then commit it.
-`working directory clean` means no change detected in working directory and nothing in stage.

-### 2.5 Check current files in Git repo
+### 2.5 Check current signature
 `git ls-tree master`
-check current files in git repo and result is shown below:
+check current signature of git repo and result is shown below:
 `100644 blob eca59ec8d25ead4c2815a431f40fa3df9d84d428    firstFile.txt`

 Tip:
 When use command `ls`, files shown are just files in working directory but not in git repo(although the 2 can be the same, they are different in most case).
 To check files in git repo, use `git ls-tree {branch name}`

-### 2.6 Untrack files in git repo
+### 2.6 remove files from stage
+If you don't want file `firstFile.txt` to be exposed to others in a git repo, you can delete it from git repo and remove it from stage.
 `git rm --cache  firstFile.txt`
 `git status`
 ```